 General insurance claims reserves and events that occurred before July 1993

 Before July 1993, general insurance business carried on outside New Zealand was not subject to New Zealand income tax.
-As a result, New Zealand insurers were unable to claim deductions in relation to claims that were connected with this offshore business.
-From 1 July 1993 insurance business carried on outside New Zealand by New Zealand residents became taxable.
+As a result, New Zealand insurers were unable to claim deductions in respect of any claims that were connected with this offshore business.
+From 1 July 1993 insurance business carried on outside New Zealand by New Zealand residents was brought to tax.
 Specific transitional rules were included in the Income Tax Act 1976 to deal with the change.

-Transitional rules deny insurers a deduction for any pre-1993 claims under section DZ 10.
+The transitional rules deny insurers a deduction for any pre-1993 claims – see section DZ 10.